Galaxian: Sequels

 Galaxian spawned a long series of sequels and spin-offs for multiple game platforms, including arcade hardware and home video game systems.
 The first of these, Galaga, was released in 1981, usurping the original in popularity as one of the greatest video games of all time, becoming a popular game during the golden age of arcade video games in North America.
 It was followed by Gaplus in 1984, which added power-up items and juggling-based bonus stages.
 Galaga '88 was released in 1987, published in North America by Atari Games, which featured branching level paths, new enemy types and multiple endings.

 In 1990, Namco produced a theme-park attraction based on the series, Galaxian3: Project Dragoon.
 Originally presented at Expo '90 and moved to Namco's Wonder Eggs theme park two years later, it was a rail shooter where up to 28 players used lightguns to shoot down enemies and projectiles.
 A smaller version for arcades was released in 1992, followed by a 1996 PlayStation release in Japan and Europe.
 In 1995, an arcade remake of Galaga was released for the Namco Classic Collection Vol. 1 compilation, Galaga Arrangement.
 This game added two-player co-operative play and boss fights, alongside new enemy and weapon types.
 It was ported to the Xbox, PlayStation 2 and GameCube in 2002 as part of the compilation disk Namco Museum.

 A Japan-only medal game spin-off, Galaxian Fever, was released in 2000 as part of Namco's Shooting Medal series.
 The following year, Hasbro Interactive released Galaga: Destination Earth for the PlayStation and Game Boy Color, adding side-scrolling and third-person stages to the core gameplay.
 The 2005 PlayStation Portable compilation Namco Museum Battle Collection includes a remake of Galaga titled Galaga Arrangement, having no relation to the one featured in Namco Classic Collection Vol. 1.
 This game was later ported to iOS devices in 2009, renamed Galaga Remix.
 In 2008, Namco Bandai Games released a downloadable game for the Xbox 360 and PlayStation 3, Galaga Legions – this game was instead a twin-stick shooter game with score attack modes and multiple stages.
 It was followed by a 2011 sequel, Galaga Legions DX, branded under the now-defunct Namco Generations label.

 Re-releases

 Galaxian is included in the Namco Museum series of collections across several platforms.

-Galaxian and Galaga were bundled together for a Game Boy release as Arcade Classic 3.
+Ports of Galaxian and Galaga for the Game Boy were released by Nintendo as Arcade Classic 3.
 Galaxian was released on Microsoft Windows in 1995 as part of Microsoft Return of Arcade.
 The game was also released as part of the Pac-Man's Arcade Party 30th Anniversary arcade machine.
 The game has also been seen in Jakks Pacific's "Plug It In & Play" TV game controllers.
 Galaxian, along with Galaga, Gaplus, and Galaga '88, was "redesigned and modernized" for an iPhone app compilation called the Galaga 30th Anniversary Collection, released in commemoration of the event by Namco Bandai.
 Super Impulse also released a stand-alone Tiny Arcade version of Galaxian.